 Johan is a National Nature Guide Dangerous Animals Areas (Level 4) with FGASA Level 3 SKS Dangerous Game.
 He is also a CyberTracker accredited Track and Sign Specialist and Evaluator, as well as being CATHSSETA Assessor and Moderator and SASSETA Assessor and FGASA Evaluator.
 Johan’s first love is to take people into the bush and to share his passion for nature with them.
 He has developed a unique holistic approach to nature interpretation, which he applies in the fields of environmental education, training, development and personal growth.
 He is also a professional field guide with specialist skills in the handling of dangerous animals.
 Johan has assembled a team of experts associated with The Nature College.
 Their collective skills and experience makes this a formidable group.

 Nadia Lourens (nee Fourie) is the new Managing Director of The Nature College, under the guidance of Johan Fourie.
 She comes to The Nature College with 13 years of hospitality experience in England, South Africa and Botswana.
 Her main focus over the years has been in the lodge industry and assisting with guide training where possible at The Nature College.
-Nadia has a Diploma in Hotel Management and EQF5 in Digital Marketing, and is a qualified CATHSSETA Assessor and NQF 4 Nature Guide.
+Nadia has a Diploma in Hotel Management and EQF5 in Digital Marketing, and is a qualified CATHSSETA Assessor and Moderator and NQF 4 Nature Guide.

 Jane Fourie is a the Director of The Nature College.
 Among her numerous tasks she is responsible for Financial Management, placement of guides and hospitality.

 She has years of experience in tourism, hospitality and the lodge industry.

 JJ Minye is an Honorary Director of The Nature College, and one of a handful of Master Trackers in South Africa.

 He has distinguished himself during the pilot project which led to the development of the CyberTracker.
 At the time of the Cybertracker project he was employed by SA National Parks in the Karoo National Park.

 His skills as Field Ranger also makes him an invaluable instructor in Field Ranger programmes.
 JJ is also a qualified Level 4 Nature Guide.